 The British Horse Society’s advice on stabling also emphasises the importance of social behaviour in stable design.

 Although all horses will need enough to space to move around and lay down, minimum requirements on things like stable size, can vary by nation, so check your Nation’s Code of Practice.

 Design features worthy of consideration before you start planning include:

 - A pitched roof allows for more head room and also drains well.

-- Ideally, the roof should overhang the front of the boxes by about three feet.
+- For external boxes, the roof should overhang the front by about three feet.
 This will keep the horse dry and provide shade.

 - Steer clear of roofing felt.
 Felt is not fire proof, and in summer will trap heat inside the box.

 - Each loose box should have an opening window protected by a grill or mesh.

 - Windows on the wall opposite the door help improve the light and also provide air flow.